Altin Lala: Bundesliga and rise to captaincy (2002–2004)

 Lala made his Bundesliga debut on 11 August 2002 in a 2–1 away defeat to Hamburger SV on the opening day of the 2002–03 season.
-The match marked Hannover 96’s return to the top flight after thirteen years, with Lala starting in central midfield and quickly becoming a key figure in coach Ralf Rangnick’s tactical setup.
-Throughout the campaign, he remained an undisputed starter, anchoring the midfield with his tireless work rate and defensive discipline.
-His leadership and commitment earned him growing respect from both teammates and supporters.
-In October 2002, he received his fifth yellow card of the season following a 3–3 draw against FC Bayern Munich, underlining his combative style of play.
-Despite suffering a broken nose in December during a training collision with teammate Daniel Stendel, Lala returned to action within days wearing a protective mask, enhancing his reputation for toughness and determination.
-By season’s end, he had become one of Hannover’s most dependable players, contributing significantly to the club’s successful fight for survival in their first Bundesliga campaign.
-Lala made 34 appearances in all competitions as Hannover 96 finished 11th in the league.
+The match marked Hannover 96's return to the top flight after thirteen years, with Lala starting in central midfield.
+He remained a regular starter throughout the campaign and played a prominent role in coach Ralf Rangnick’s tactical setup.
+In October 2002, he received his fifth yellow card of the season in a 3–3 draw with FC Bayern Munich.
+In December, he sustained a broken nose in a training collision with teammate Daniel Stendel but returned to action shortly afterward wearing a protective mask.
+Lala finished the season with 34 appearances in all competitions as Hannover 96 secured an 11th-place finish, successfully avoiding relegation.

-For the 2003–04 season, Lala was appointed club captain by Rangnick, continuing to play a central role in Hannover’s midfield.
-Popular both within the squad and among fans—who nicknamed him "The Battle Dwarf" (German: Kampfzwerg)—Lala became a fan favourite for his aggressive yet fair style of play and strong commitment to the team.
-He started the campaign as a regular, noted for his stamina and consistency, and was frequently highlighted in match reports for his influence and leadership.
-However, his season was interrupted by a series of minor injuries that sidelined him between November 2003 and February 2004.
-Upon returning to full fitness, he regained his starting position and provided valuable experience during a challenging period for the club.
-In March 2004, following a run of poor results, Rangnick was replaced by Ewald Lienen, who retained Lala as captain and relied on his leadership during the remainder of the campaign.
-Under Lienen, Hannover 96 secured their Bundesliga status with several strong performances in the closing rounds.
-Lala concluded the season as one of the club’s most respected figures, making 27 appearances in all competitions as Hannover finished mid-table.
+For the 2003–04 season, Lala was appointed club captain by Rangnick and continued to feature regularly in Hannover's midfield.
+He entered the campaign as a first-team fixture and was noted for his consistency across the opening months.
+A series of minor injuries limited his involvement between November 2003 and February 2004, but he regained his place in the lineup after returning to full fitness.
+In March 2004, following a prolonged run of poor results, Rangnick was replaced by Ewald Lienen, who maintained Lala as captain for the remainder of the season.
+Under Lienen, Hannover secured their Bundesliga status through several positive results in the closing rounds.
+Lala made 27 appearances in all competitions during the campaign, with the team finishing in mid-table.